nextflow-io/nextflow/docs/getstarted.md

 ### Modify and resume

 Nextflow keeps track of all the processes executed in your pipeline.
 If you modify some parts of your script, only the processes that are actually changed will be re-executed.
 The execution of the processes that are not changed will be skipped and the cached result used instead.
 This helps a lot when testing or modifying part of your pipeline without having to re-execute it from scratch.

-For the sake of this tutorial, modify the `convertToUpper` process in the previous example, replacing the process script with the string `rev $x`, so that the process looks like this:
+For the sake of this tutorial, modify the `convertToUpper` process in the previous example, replacing the process script with the string `rev $x`, so the process looks like this:

 ```groovy
 process convertToUpper {